Interlisp/Interlisp.github.io/content/en/project/status/_index.md

 On May 28, 2025 Eleanor Young presented "The Medley Interlisp Project: Reviving a Historical Software System" at the [2025 IEEE Canadian Conference on Electrical and Computer Engineering and Industry Summit](https://ccece2025.ieee.ca) (CCECE).
 The paper by Young et al. was accepted for publication.

-A [preprint](/documentation/young-ccece2025.pdf) of the paper is available.
+A [preprint](/documentation/young-ccece2025.pdf) of the paper and the [slides](/documentation/young-ccece2025-slides.pdf) of the talk are available.
 Please post questions, inquiries or your thoughts on the paper to one of our [social media sites](../getInvolved#3-join-in-the-discussions).

 ## Larry Masinter at aNONradio in December 2024